Garblesnarff/HYTOPIA/WEAPONS_ABILITIES_PROGRESSION.md

 | Supply Beacon | Resource generation | Spawns physics objects | Team resource sharing |
 | Repair Drone | Heal allies/structures | Autonomous movement | Group sustainability |

+**IMPLEMENTATION DETAILS**: The dash ability is implemented in the CyberCrawlerController class and functions as a basic movement tech.
+It applies an impulse in the player's facing direction with a cooldown period.
+Other tactical equipment has not been implemented yet.

-## Skill Trees & Progression Paths
+## Skill Trees & Progression Paths - NOT IMPLEMENTED

 Instead of traditional class-based systems, we'll use a modular cybernetic enhancement system that allows players to specialize while remaining flexible.